Popular Cannabis Industry Job Opportunities

 As states continue to legalize cannabis, the industry keeps adding jobs.
 In fact, industry-wide, it is expected that nearly 300,000 marijuana jobs will exist by 2020.
 Currently there are already 28 states with some form of legalized medical marijuana and eight of those states have legalized recreational marijuana.

-From budtender to sales representative at a vaporizer store, opportunities abound in the legal cannabis industry, and while not all of these jobs will make a person super rich, some of them do pay fairly well.
+From budtender to sales representative at an online vaporizer store, opportunities abound in the legal cannabis industry, and while not all of these jobs will make a person super rich, some of them do pay fairly well.

 The potential for job growth is strong as well; a foot in the door as a bud trimmer or budtender can lead to earning more and more income as a grower, gardener, or even a dispensary manager or owner.